getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/vue.md

 npm install @sentry/integrations
 ```

-Passing in `Vue` is optional, if you do not pass it `window.Vue` must be present.
+- Passing in `Vue` is optional, if you do not pass it `window.Vue` must be present.

-Passing in `attachProps` is optional and is `true` if it is not provided.
+- Passing in `attachProps` is optional and is `true` if it is not provided.
 If you set it to `false`, Sentry will suppress sending all Vue components' props for logging.
+- Passing in `logErrors` is optional and is `false` if it is not provided.
+If you set it to `true`, Sentry will call original Vue's `logError` function as well.

 {% capture __alert %}
 Please note that if you enable this integration Vue internally will not call `logError` due to a currently know limitation see: [GitHub Issue](https://github.com/vuejs/vue/issues/8433).
 This means that errors occurring in the Vue renderer will not show up in the developer console.